dev9com/json-config/README.md

 ## Heirarchical Config ##

-Look at that qa09.db section again.
+Look at that qa.db section again.
 See the ${default.db}?
 That's basically telling Typesafe Config to take the ${default.db} object, and lay the rest of the object on top of it, overriding any duplicate properties that exist, and merging smartly for all nested objects.
 This is the core of how all of the individual files work, and the core of Heirarchical Configuration.
 Imagine all of the files are concatenated together, you might end up with an intermediate file like this:

     default {
         db {